 Sweet Alyssum At A Glance

-Sweet Alyssum is an annual plant which reseeds itself readily and can grow year round in a mild climate.
+Sweet Alyssum is a hardy annual plant which reseeds itself readily and can grow year round in a mild climate.

 It is one of several types of plant are called “Alyssum”, such as Yellow Alyssum (Aurinia saxatilis) which is a rugged, perennial groundcover.